 \subsection{Corrective Transmission Switching (CTS)}

 As transmission switching can be implemented instantaneously, unlike generation redispatch, which is relatively slow, more studies have focused on corrective transmission switching than preventive transmission switching.
 Corrective transmission switching solutions are identified beforehand, within the contingency analysis tool, and are ready for implementation \cite{xli, sahraei2016real}.
-Only after the contingency occurs, does the operator need to implement the solution.
+Only after the contingency occurs does the operator need to implement the solution.

-Our interest in this paper is to study how corrective transmission switching can contribute to reducing a post-contingency stress rather than the post-contingency violations.
-The two are related, but are not the same.
+This paper aims to study how corrective transmission switching can reduce post-contingency stress rather than the post-contingency violations.
+The two are related but are not the same.
 This paper examines two hypotheses regarding corrective transmission switching.
-First, we analyze the post contingency system stress that is imposed on the system by the possibility of an N-1-1 event, for the system that is already in the N-1 state.
-The second point of interest for us is to monitor the ongoing level of stress in the system, which is measured in terms of the lines that have already exceeded their contingency limits.
-These overflows should be addressed within a short period of time, defined by the emergency limit's maximum duration; otherwise, the overloaded lines may trip and initiate a cascading failure.
-Thus, transmission switching can either be considered corrective, with respect to the current post N-1 state, or preventive, with respect to the possibility of an N-1-1 event.
+First, we analyze the post contingency system stress imposed on the system by the possibility of an N-1-1 event for the system that is already in the N-1 state.
+The second point of interest for us is to monitor the ongoing stress level in the system, which is measured in terms of the lines that have already exceeded their contingency limits.
+These overflows should be addressed within a short period, defined by the emergency limit's maximum duration; otherwise, the overloaded lines may trip and initiate a cascading failure.
+Thus, transmission switching can either be considered corrective concerning the current post-N-1 state or preventive concerning the possibility of an N-1-1 event.